danganhvu1998/thesis_page_rank/thesis-paper/thesis-paper.md

 THESIS - Page Rank on Heterogeneous Clusters
 =====

-1. Difficalty when compare as other paper use super computer ...
 # Abstract

 + TODO: Add comparation between the application with Spark on Page Rank with the same data set.